-The first thing that pops into our minds when we think of chicanes are racing circuits with long high-speed straights followed by curvy S-shaped set of turns; but can a Rolls Royce possibly fit into the picture?
+The first thing that pops into our minds when we think of chicanes are racing circuits with long high-speed straights followed by a curvy S-shaped set of turns, but can a Rolls Royce possibly fit into the picture?
 No?
 Well, the luxury automaker wants you to think otherwise.
 Rolls Royce’s own personalization department ‘Bespoke’ has come up with a one-off Phantom Coupe for the automaker’s brand manager in Dubai, Mohammed EL-Arishy.
 Named the Chicane Phantom Coupe, the very special RR is inspired by the Mecca of motorsports, the Goodwood racing circuit.

 [Via – Rolls-Royce]